onepanelio/core-docs/blog/2020-9-01-ensemble.md

 Now, let's see how we can further update this template to create our Workflow.

 ### Update parameters

-We will start out by updating parameters.
-Those are the parameters that we will take from user.
-For this case, we will be taking ensemble option, dataset path, and output path from user.
-So, we will add following part.
+We will start out by updating parameters; these are input parameters that we will take from the user.
+In this case, we will be taking ensemble option, dataset path, and output path as parameters.
+Let's add these to the top of the template:

 ```yaml
 arguments: